 Nothing in this Part affects the right of a person to refuse to answer a question, give information, or produce a document, on the ground that the answer to the question, the information, or the production of the document, might tend to incriminate the person or make the person liable to a penalty, and the person does not commit an offence under section 46A(1) by so refusing.

+Note for this section:

-Note: This section differs from the Commonwealth Act section 63.
+This section differs from the Commonwealth Act section 63.

 Part 10 — Money